FlightControl-Master/MOOSE/docs/advanced/airboss-navygroup.md

 `BeginIntoWind` accepts at most one active wind maneuver per NAVYGROUP.
 A returned record means that the request was accepted; it does not mean that the ship has already reached its heading and speed. `GetIntoWindManeuver()` returns the active record, whose `Ready` flag reflects the achievable target and navigation conditions.
 The reference unit supplies wind, heading and speed measurements; the return point belongs to the naval group's route.

 Readiness requires a submitted, checked route, no active obstacle or competing task, a heading within 2 degrees and speed within 1 knot of the command, and no ongoing turn.
-A checked straight pathfinding segment can be ready; an obstacle detour cannot.
+A checked straight wind leg can be ready; an obstacle detour cannot.
 A competing active task or engagement rejects a new wind request with `busy`.
 The legacy algorithm's requested ship speed is also capped at the group's maximum for maneuver execution.

 Updates preserve the maneuver identity and the first significant route departure point. `EndIntoWind` and `AbortIntoWind` return success and a reason; an optional `ReturnCoordinate` supplies an explicit intermediate destination.
 Ending means relinquishing the wind maneuver and arranging continued navigation, not physically arriving back on the original route. `AbortIntoWind` provides unconditional cleanup of that particular owned request, including during AIRBOSS shutdown.
 Neither method stops NAVYGROUP itself.
 Repeated completion of the same completed maneuver cannot stop a later maneuver.